vmware-archive/kube-prod-runtime/docs/components.md

 `cert-manager` exposes a Prometheus `/metrics` endpoint over port `9042/tcp`. `cert-manager` also requires Internet connectivity in order to communicate with Let's Encrypt servers.

-#### Monitoring

-`cert-manager` supports Prometheus by exporting a Prometheus `/metrics` endpoint over port `9402/tcp`.
-Please read the Prometheus section on Scraping and Kubernetes Annotations.

 #### Storage

 Certificates managed by `cert-manager` are stored as namespaced Kubernetes `Certificates` resources.